Department of Social Services

 Phone: (315) 379-2111

 Karen Durham, Head Social Welfare Examiner St. Lawrence County Department of Social Services (315) 379-2155

 Brief Description of Services:

 The Temporary Assistance Unit provides financial assistance to families to meet basic needs such as food, shelter and fuel.
-Those families that qualify for Temporary Assistance may also receive food stamps, medicaid and HEAP (Home Energy Assistance Program).
+Those families that qualify for Temporary Assistance may also receive Supplemental Nutrition Assistance Program (SNAP), Medicaid and Home Energy Assistance Program (HEAP).

-Walk-in application are taken Mon - Fri, 9am - 1pm.
-Applicants who have an emergency are also Mon - Fri.
-This change has enabled applicants to access needed services sooner, and with less travel.
-Income and resource guidelines for Temporary Assistance and Food Stamps are different and change on a regular basis.
+Applications are accepted Monday - Friday during normal business hours.
+Applicants who have an emergency are interviewed the same day they apply.
+This enables applicants to access needed services sooner, and with less travel.
+Income and resource guidelines for Temporary Assistance and Food Stamps are different.

 People can determine their likely eligibility for Temporary Assistance, Food Stamps, HEAP, and Other Programs by visiting NYS MyBenefits Website at: www.mybenefits.ny.gov OR click on the picture (below).